Regional forms of shamanism: Shared practices and beliefs

-Central Asian shamans served as sacred intermediaries between the human and spirit world.
+Central Eurasian shamans served as sacred intermediaries between the human and spirit world.
 In this role they took on tasks such as healing, divination, appealing to ancestors, manipulating the elements, leading lost souls and officiating public religious rituals.
 The shamanic séance served as a public display of the shaman's journey to the spirit world and usually involved intense trances, drumming, dancing, chanting, elaborate costumes, miraculous displays of physical strength, and audience involvement.
 The goal of these séances ranged from recovering the lost soul of a sick patient and divining the future to controlling the weather and finding a lost person or thing.
 The use of sleight-of-hand tricks, ventriloquism, and hypnosis were common in these rituals but did not explain the more impressive feats and actual cures accomplished by shamans.

 Shamans perform in a "state of ecstasy" deliberately induced by an effort of will.
 Reaching this altered state of consciousness required great mental exertion, concentration and strict self-discipline.
 Mental and physical preparation included long periods of silent meditation, fasting, and smoking.
 In this state, skilled shamans employ capabilities that the human organism cannot accomplish in the ordinary state.
 Shamans in ecstasy displayed unusual physical strength, the ability to withstand extreme temperatures, the bearing of stabbing and cutting without pain, and the heightened receptivity of the sense organs.
 Shamans made use of intoxicating substances and hallucinogens, especially mukhomor mushrooms and alcohol, as a means of hastening the attainment of ecstasy.

 The use of purification by fire is an important element of the shamanic tradition dating back as early as the 6th century.
 People and things connected with the dead had to be purified by passing between fires.
 These purifications were complex exorcisms while others simply involved the act of literally walking between two fires while being blessed by the shaman.
 Shamans in literature and practice were also responsible for using special stones to manipulate weather.
 Rituals are performed with these stones to attract rain or repel snow, cold or wind.
 This "rain-stone" was used for many occasions including bringing an end to drought as well as producing hailstorms as a means of warfare.

 Despite distinctions between various types of shamans and specific traditions, there is a uniformity throughout the region manifested in the personal beliefs, objectives, rituals, symbols and the appearance of shamans.